pukeeee/tgBot-Template/README.md

 ---

-### i18n
+### l10n
-The `i18n` directory is used for internationalization, allowing the bot to support multiple languages.
+The `l10n` directory is used for localization, allowing the bot to support multiple languages.

 ---